ahmedsaleh10/gsg-final-project/README.md

 # E-commerce

-This is a collaborative React project that we built for training, where I converted E-commerce website designs into Reactjs components using Material UI.
+This is a collaborative Final React project that we built for training, where I converted E-commerce website designs into Reactjs components using Material UI.

 ## Prerequisites
 HTML